Atlatl1807/aesthetics-parser/README.md

 * * *

 ## 🆘 Issues
-If you have any problems while running the script, you can create a new issue on GitHub or write to Telegram [**@Loureas**](https://t.me/Loureas) with a detailed problem.
+If you have any problems while running the script, you can create a new issue on GitHub.

 ## 🔧 Contribution
 You can help improve the script algorithm or translate it.
-Publish changes in Pull Request or Telegram [**@Loureas**](https://t.me/Loureas).
-All changes will be reviewed.
+Publish changes in Pull Request.